-Bleacher Report is owned by Turner Broadcasting System, Inc which is owned by Warner Media.
-After the 2018 Merger of Time Warner and AT&T they rebranded with the name Warner Media.
+Bleacher Report is owned by Turner Broadcasting System, Inc, which Warner Media owns.
+After the 2018 Merger of Time Warner and AT&T, they rebranded with the name Warner Media.
 Bleacher Report’s revenue is based on subscription fees and advertisements.
 In addition, B/R also has an online shop that sells sports merchandise.

 Analysis / Bias

-In review, Bleacher Report produces original sports coverage as well as news sourced from other credible outlets such as USA Today, Sports Illustrated, NPR, NBC Sports, ESPN, and occasionally questionable sources such as TMZ.
+In review, Bleacher Report produces original sports coverage and news sourced from other credible outlets such as USA Today, Sports Illustrated, NPR, NBC Sports, ESPN, and occasionally questionable sources such as TMZ.
 Sports news reporting often does not use loaded words with the headline accurately describing the article, such as this: Best Values at Each Position from NBA Re-Draft Series.

-Editorially, Bleacher Report does not produce opinion pieces, however they do cover politics as it relates to sports with a left-leaning bias: Why Does President Donald Trump Hate the NFL?
-For example, many articles related to politics favor the left such as this: MLB Hall of Famer Goose Gossage Rips Analytics: Like Democrats Running Baseball.
+Editorially, Bleacher Report does not produce opinion pieces.
+However, they cover sports-related politics with a left-leaning bias: Why Does President Donald Trump Hate the NFL?
+For example, many articles about politics favor the left, such as this: MLB Hall of Famer Goose Gossage Rips Analytics: Like Democrats Running Baseball.
 Within this article, they publish a tweet that mocks Gossage’s opinion of Democrats “Those pesky democrats with their math, science, and facts.”
 Finally, while Bleacher Report typically does not add commentary to articles, story selection more often favors the left such as this DONALD TRUMP IS TEARING THE NFL APART.
-In general, the news is reported mostly factually with a left-leaning bias in story selection.
+Generally, the news is reported mostly factually with a left-leaning bias in story selection.

 Failed Fact Checks

 Overall, we rate Bleacher Report Left-Center biased based on political story selection that slightly favors the left.
-We also rate them Mostly Factual in reporting, rather than High due to the occasional use of poor sources and a failed fact check within the last 5 years.
-(M. Huitsing 5/20/2020)
+We also rate them Mostly Factual in reporting rather than High due to the occasional use of poor sources and a failed fact check within the last 5 years.
+(M. Huitsing 5/20/2020) Updated (07/20/2022)